I want to do extraordinary things,

 Your Rogue Priest

 For me, adventure is a life practice, a tool for challenging yourself beyond your limit.
-To adventure is not just to discover who you are, but to hone and improve upon what you find.
+To adventure is not just to discover who you are, but to re-create what you find.

-Often, people’s first question for me is: “Are you a real priest?”
+Often, people ask: “Are you a real priest?”
 I am.
 But not the kind you’re thinking.

 Here’s how it happened.